 The betting industry is characterized by elements of chance.
 Accordingly, the Company employs theoretical win rates to estimate what a certain type of bet, on average, will win or lose in the long run.
 Net win is impacted by variations in the hold percentage (the ratio of net win to total amount wagered), or actual outcome.
 The Company uses the hold percentage as an indicator of a bet's performance against its expected outcome.
 Although each bet generally performs within a defined statistical range of outcomes, actual outcomes may vary for any given period.
 In addition to the element of chance, win rates (hold percentages) may also (depending on the game involved) be affected by the spread of limits and factors that are beyond the Company's control, such as a customer's skill, experience and behavior, the mix of games played, the financial resources of customers, the volume of bets placed and the amount of time spent gaming.
-As a result of the variability in these factors, the actual win rates of bets may differ from the theoretical win rates estimated and could result in the winnings of the Company's customers exceeding those anticipated.
-The variability of win rates (hold rates) also has the potential to negatively impact the Company's financial condition, results of operations, and cash flows.
+As a result of the variability in these factors, the actual win rates of bets may differ from the theoretical win rates (hold rates) also has the potential to negatively impact the Company's financial condition, results of operations, and cash flows.
 The Company will operate in a dynamic environment characterized by rapidly changing industry and legal standards, and its products will be subject to changing consumer preferences that cannot be predicted with certainty.
 The Company will need to continually introduce new offerings and identify future product offerings that complement its existing platforms, respond to its customers' needs and improve and enhance its existing platforms to maintain or increase customer engagement and growth of its business.
 The Company may not be able to compete effectively unless its product selection keeps up with trends in the digital sports entertainment and gaming industries, or trends in new gaming products.
 The Company will rely on information technology and other systems and platforms, and any failures, errors, defects or disruptions in its systems or platforms could diminish its brand and reputation, subject it to liability, disrupt its business, affect its ability to scale technical infrastructure and adversely affect its operating results and growth prospects.
 The Company's software applications and systems, and the third-party platforms upon which they are made available could contain undetected errors.
 The Company's technology infrastructure will be critical to the performance of its platform and offerings and to customer satisfaction.
 The Company devotes significant resources to network and data security to protect systems and data.
 However, the Company's systems may not be adequately designed with the necessary reliability and redundancy to avoid performance delays or outages that could be harmful to its business.
-The Company cannot ensure that the measures it takes to prevent or hinder cyber-attacks and protect its systems, data and user information and to prevent outages, data or information loss, fraud and to prevent or detect security breaches, including a disaster recovery strategy for server and equipment failure and back-office systems and the use of third parties for certain cybersecurity services, will provide absolute security.
+The Company cannot ensure that the measures it takes to prevent or hinder cyber-attacks and protect its systems, data and user information and to prevent or detect security breaches, including a disaster recovery strategy for server and equipment failure and back-office systems and the use of third parties for certain cybersecurity services, will provide absolute security.